namp123/ppg/README.md

 # ppg
-A git hub repository for our reva hackfest project.
+A git hub repository for our team's reva hackfest project.